A Local’s Guide to Viewing Cherry Blossoms in D.C.

 Photo by f11photo/Shutterstock

-The National Cherry Blossom Festival is a month-long series of events meant to celebrate the beauty of the iconic flowers, as well as the long-standing friendship between Japan and the United States.
-It has been an annual occurrence in Washington, D.C. since 1935.
-Some highlights from the 2024 agenda include:
+The National Cherry Blossom Festival is a three-week-long series of events meant to celebrate the beauty of the iconic flowers, as well as the long-standing friendship between Japan and the United States.
+It has been an annual occurrence in Washington, D.C., since 1935.
+Here are some highlights from the 2025 program:

 Opening Ceremony

-The National Cherry Blossom Festival’s opening ceremony will take place at the Warner Theatre on March 23 starting at 5:00 p.m, which includes the annual lighting of the Japanese stone lantern; it was given by the people of Japan in 1954 as a symbol of their reemerging relationship with the United States after World War II.
-This year, the ceremony will feature performances by American and Japanese artists, such as folk singer Naotaro Moriyama and the Washington Ballet.
+The National Cherry Blossom Festival’s opening ceremony (tickets $5) will take place at the Warner Theatre on Saturday, March 22, starting at 5:00 p.m, which includes the annual lighting of the Japanese stone lantern.
+It was given by the people of Japan in 1954 as a symbol of their reemerging relationship with the United States after World War II.
+This year, the ceremony will feature performances by Seiwa Bunraku, a traditional puppetry troupe from Kumamoto Prefecture and tap dancer Kazunori Kumagai.

 Blossom Kite Festival

-The annual kite-flying event swoops back into action on March 30 on the Mall and at satellite parks around D.C.
-Bring your own colorful kite or simply watch others taking advantage of the spring breezes and wide-open spaces.
+The annual kite-flying event swoops back into action on Saturday, March 29, on the Mall and at satellite parks around D.C.
+Bring your own colorful kite or simply watch others taking advantage of the gentle spring breezes.

 The best places to see cherry blossoms in D.C.

-With 3,770 trees surrounding D.C. monuments and landmarks, the National Mall and Tidal Basin are the most popular places to see cherry blossoms in Washington, D.C.
+With nearly 3,800 trees surrounding D.C. monuments and landmarks, the National Mall and Tidal Basin are the most popular places to see cherry blossoms in Washington, D.C.
 If you have your heart set on these sites, you can avoid some of the crowds by visiting early in the morning or around sunset.
-However, at other, lesser-known areas throughout the District, these blooms also put on a spectacular show.
+However, the trees also put on a spectacular show at other, lesser-known areas throughout the District.

 Hains Point Loop Trail in East Potomac Park